yaxu/farm24/farm24.md

 The result of our earlier `s_cat` example is the equivalent of `"red green blue orange purple"`; this has a tactus of `5`, being the sum of its component tactuses.
 However, the tactus of our earlier `cat` example is ambiguous.
 There at least four possibilities:

-a) clapping the onsets of component patterns = tactus of 2
+a) clapping the onsets of component patterns \
+   &rarr; tactus of 2
-b) clapping according to the elements of the first component = tactus of 4
+b) clapping onsets of elements in first component \
+   &rarr; tactus of 4
-c) clapping with the elements of the second compoents = tactus of 6
+c) clapping onsets of elements in second component \
+   &rarr; tactus of 6
-d) clapping the lowest common multiple of both components = tactus of 12
+d) clapping the lowest common multiple \
+   &rarr; tactus of 12

 Currently, a) is the default, and either b) or c) can be specified by marking one or the other as being the 'strong' component with a caret (`^`) symbol (e.g. `cat("^red green", "blue orange purple")` for b). d) is the result when both components are marked as 'strong' with `cat("^red green", "^blue orange purple")`, giving the tactus where every event falls on a 'clap'.